dataform-co/dataform/content/docs/dataform-web/guides/environments.md

 In the example below:

 - any code deployed during development will use the `defaultDatabase` from the `dataform.json`
-- any code deployed by schedules will run in the `production` environment and so use the `defaultDatabase` from the `configOverride` in `environments.json`
+- schedules only run in the single `production` environment, and so use the `defaultDatabase` from that environment's `configOverride`
-- schedules will use the version of the code from the `master` branch
+- the `production` environment specifies the `master` Git branch, so all of its schedules will run using that version of the code

 `dataform.json`:
 ```json